immjs/dontbetoxic/README.md

 TitanULLover: 😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭😭
 ```

-# You have now learned the basics of proper online interaction.
+# You have now learned the basics of proper online interaction

-You have been warned about pretty much everything you shoud've been warned about online interaction.
-Please follow these instructions precisely while interacting online with strangers.

-(Have a nice day!)
+Follow these instructions precisely, and enjoy using your computer, correctly.

 # Extra